Label-free subcellular 3D imaging of oocytes and embryos via reflection matrix microscopy

-{\textbf{Sample preparation}} \\ Bovine ovaries were obtained from a local slaughterhouse and transported in NaCl solution 0.9\% .
-Cumulus-oocyte complexes (COCs) were collected from each follicle and washed in Euroflush supplemented medium.
-A stringent selection of COCs was performed to eliminate defective ones before maturation.
-Subsequently, COCs were cultured for 22 hours in a maturation medium under specific atmospheric conditions (5\% CO2 and 38.5$^{\textrm{o}}$C).
-After in vitro maturation (IVM), MII oocytes were washed with an in vitro fertilization (IVF) medium.
-Simultaneously, frozen semen was thawed and subjected to selection using density bovipure gradient centrifugation.
-Approximately 10\textsuperscript{6} sperm/ml were added to each drop containing matured oocytes in IVF medium.
-Following IVF for 22 hours at 5\% CO2 and 5\% O2 at 38.5$^{\textrm{o}}$C, cumulus cells were removed by vortexing for 5 minutes, and putative zygotes were transferred to a drop of SOF (Syntetic Oviductal fluid) covered with oil and incubated at 5\% CO2 and 5\% O2 at 38.5$^{\textrm{o}}$C for further development during 24 to 48 hours. {D2} and {D3} bovine embryos were fixed with 2\% PFA (20 min at RT) prior transfer in a drop of PBS.
-The oocytes (after IVM and removal of the cumulus cells) were either centrifuged 7 min at 13400g or not before fixation in PFA 2\% and imaging in a drop of PBS.\\
+\alex{Bovine ovaries were obtained from a local slaughterhouse, washed in NaCl 0.9\% after sampling in NaCl solution 0.9\% and transported in \textit{Euroflush}$^{\textrm{\textregistered}}$ supplemented medium.
+Cumulus-oocyte complexes (COCs) were collected from each follicle by follicular puncture using a vacuum pump and washed in \textit{Euroflush}$^{\textrm{\textregistered}}$ medium.
+A stringent selection of COCs was performed to eliminate defective ones before maturation according to the IETS qualitative nomenclature (\textit{International Embryo Technology society}).
+Subsequently, COCs were cultured in 4-well culture dish per batch of 50.
+Each pool was put in a well of 500 $\mu$L of medium for 22 hours in a maturation medium (including M199 medium, FCS 10\%, porcine FSH, porcine LH, EGF, estradiol and Gentamycin) under specific humidified atmospheric conditions (5\% CO2 and +38.5$^\textrm{o}$C).
+After \textit{in vitro} maturation (IVM), MII oocytes were washed with an \textit{in vitro} fertilization (IVF) medium, then put in 4-well culture dish.
+Simultaneously, frozen semen was thawed and subjected to selection using density \textit{Bovipure}$^{\textrm{\textregistered}}$ gradient centrifugation.
+Approximately 106 sperm/mL were added to each well of 4-well culture dish containing matured oocytes in IVF medium for 22 hours.
+Following IVF step at 5\% CO$_2$ at +38.5$^{\circ}$C, cumulus cells were removed by vortexing for 3 minutes, and putative zygotes were sorted and transferred by batch of 30 units to drops of 50 $\mu$L of SOF (\textit{Syntetic Oviductal fluid}) containing essential and non-essential amino acids, sodium pyruvate, BSA and cow's serum at day 3 of estrus.
+Drops of SOF were covered with paraffin oil and incubated in humidified atmosphere with 5\% CO$_2$ and 5\% O$_2$ at +38.5$^{\circ}$C for further development during 24 to 48 hours.
+The oocytes (after IVM and removal of the cumulus cells) were either centrifuged 7 min at 13 400g or not before fixation in PFA 2\% and imaged in a drop of PBS.
+D2 bovine embryo was fixed with 2\% PFA (20 min at RT) prior transfer in a drop of PBS.}\\